Local limits of random spanning trees in random environment: Low Disorder

 Then

 \end{lemma}

-\begin{proof}[Proof of \eqref{eq:effGnp_contract} in Lemma \ref{L:effGnp}] Restrict to the event that the bound in \eqref{eq:Gnp_effR_upper} holds for all pairs of vertices, and that the degree of each vertex is between $(1+ \epsilon)pn$ and $(1- \epsilon) pn$.
-As both these events occur with a probability that we can control well, using the trivial lower bound on the effective resistance
+\begin{proof}[Proof of \eqref{eq:effGnp_contract} in Lemma~\ref{L:effGnp}] Restrict to the event that the bound in \eqref{eq:Gnp_effR_upper} holds for all pairs of vertices, and that the degree of each vertex is between $(1+ \xi)pn$ and $(1- \xi) pn$.
+The former event holds with probability at least $1 - c_k n^{-K}$ by the first part of the Lemma, and by a Chernoff-type bound, the latter event holds with a probability at least